Doctus5/FYS-STK4155/README.md

 # FYS-STK4155
-Repository for Applied Data Sciences and Machine Learning from course at UiO.
+Repository for Applied Data Sciences and Machine Learning.

 project1 is a directory that contains the necessary files for the Project 1.